 It really comes down to what will work best for you and your specific use case or mission.

 I think it’s imperative to look at all of your options.

-Again, as I’ve stated, it’s important to look at your price range and then start from there and narrowing down your options.
+Again, as I’ve stated, it’s important to look at your price range and then start from there and narrow down your options.

 After you have a price range, it’s pretty easy to find the high end of your price range, the mid-tier, and then the low end.
 But to figure out what’s truly just marketing nonsense and what’s a fact, you really want to go to somebody you can trust.

 The internet is full of reviews.
 However, you never know who you can trust or who’s just trying to make a dollar.
 So a full disclaimer, Lynx Defense has obviously created links throughout this entire post.
-This entire post has pictures, optics, and links to all different places across the web you can buy them.
+This entire post has pictures, optics, and links to all the different places across the web you can buy them.
 Most of those links are affiliate links.
 We make a small commission based on what you buy if you use our link to get there.
-Now, basically, what that entails is if we provided you helpful information, it’s just kind of a reward for us, but that you need to know.
+Now, basically, what that entails is if we provided you with helpful information, it’s just a reward for us but doesn’t cost you a dime more.

 We review all of our optics fairly and give them a fair shake.
 We are not beholding to any company for any reason under any circumstance.
 That’s why you’ll see we’ll link to Amazon, to Primary Arms, to EOTech.
 It doesn’t matter to us.
 We will link to them if it’s relevant.

 We don’t care if you buy using our links or not.
 So, keep in mind when you’re looking at reviews, and you constantly see the same site or person push the same company over and over again, they could be getting paid for those reviews.

 We hear all the time, “I bought this because X, Y, Z influencer said, this was the optic to buy.”
 When in reality, it didn’t fit their needs at all.

 Then they ended up being unhappy with their purchase.
 That’s not at all what we aim to do here at Lynx Defense.
 We educate, and then you make the decision based on your needs.